 Dysesthesia is a type of chronic pain triggered by the central nervous system (CNS).
-It’s commonly associated with multiple sclerosis (MS), a disease that causes damage to the CNS.
+It’s commonly associated with multiple sclerosis (MS), a chronic condition that causes damage to the CNS, but it can also be a symptom of other conditions.

-Dysesthesia can be intermittent or continuous.
-The sensations can be mild to intense and may include:
+Dysesthesia can be mild to intense and may include:

 - aching or throbbing